-Thatch Caye Resort is a unique private island with five over the water cabanas, a large family villa and four jungle casitas offering you an unforgettable Belizian holiday experience.
+Thatch Caye Resort is a unique private island with over water bungalows, four ocean cabanas, an overwater bar and main lodge area offering you an unforgettable Belizian holiday experience.

-Each cabana is colorfully decorated and offers your choice of a king size bed or two twin size beds.
+Each of the 5 Premier Over Water Bungalows are built on stilts out over the water.
+With stunning 180 degree views of distant islands and clear blue water they are a true vacationer’s paradise.
+Relax and unwind in a pair of hammocks on a private patio, which sway in the warm island breezes.
+Each is colorfully decorated and offers your choice of a king size bed or two twin size beds.
 A private washroom offers a hot shower.
 Handcrafted bamboo or wild cane ceilings with fans and tile floors provide cooling comfort year round.

-The resort also offers four elegant and spacious Casitas with spectacular water views, en-suite baths, king-sized beds, window seats, easy chairs and dining tables.
+The resort also offers four elegant and spacious Premier Ocean Cabanas, with spectacular water views, en-suite baths, king-sized beds or queen sized beds, window seats, easy chairs and dining tables.
 Two ceiling fans supplement the sea breezes for your total comfort.
 A 400 sq. ft. private roof deck with two hammocks and deck chairs complete your private and spacious “Little House”.

 Spend your post-dive afternoon lounging on one of the three private beaches or enjoying a cocktail at Starfish Bar.
 If you want to be more active, enjoy paddling around the island in the complimentary kayaks, paddleboards or sail away on our hobeycat.